Mixing Cocaine And Caffeine: Side Effects And Risks

 Side Effects Of Using Cocaine And Caffeine Together

-Cocaine and caffeine have similar side effects, though it will take a much higher dose of caffeine to feel them at the same level as cocaine.
+Caffeine and cocaine side effects are similar, though it will take a much higher dose of caffeine to feel them at the same level as cocaine.

 • chest pain